 In summary we have taken the first comprehensive rock sample set from coast to the top of the plateau on Disko Island.
 I believe these samples are among the highest-collected erratic samples in Greenland so far.
 In addition, we also collected the most western bedrock sample in Disko Bugt.
 Thus, I do not just consider our field samples to be unique, I am also highly excited what knowledge about ice sheet and glacial dynamics they will reveal for us.
 I thank the Swiss Polar Institute for providing funds for this research project.
 Undoubtedly, without the support of the SPI this project would not have been possible in the near future.

-Gerald Raab is early-career research at the University of Zurich and Dalhousie University.
+Gerald Raab is early-career researcher at the University of Zurich and Dalhousie University.
 His field trip took place in summer 2021 with financial support from a Polar Access Fund grant.

 Header photograph: Icebergs drifting around in Disko Bugt. © 2021 Gerald Raab, all rights reserved